How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 Caloric Impact of Different Boba Types

-Tapioca pearls: 120–150 calories per ¼ cup serving.
-Made from pure starch with little nutritional value beyond carbohydrates.
+- Tapioca pearls: 120-150 calories per ¼ cup serving

-Mini pearls: Approximately 100 calories, slightly lighter than regular pearls.
+- Mini pearls: Approximately 100 calories

-Aloe vera chunks: 30–50 calories per serving.
-Refreshing, hydrating, and one of the lowest calorie options.
+- Aloe vera chunks: 30-50 calories per serving

 Factor 5: Serving Size

-How Cup Size Impacts Thai Bubble Tea Calories
+How Cup Size Impacts Calories

-Here's a breakdown:
+Here's the breakdown:

-Small (12 oz): Approximately 250–300 calories with pearls and standard sugar.
+- Small (12 oz): Approximately 250-300 calories with pearls and standard sugar

-Medium (16 oz): Approximately 350–450 calories with pearls and standard sugar.
+- Medium (16 oz): Approximately 350-450 calories with pearls and standard sugar

-Large (24 oz): 500+ calories with pearls and standard sugar.
+- Large (24 oz): 500+ calories with pearls and standard sugar

-Extra Large (32 oz): Can reach 650–800 calories with pearls and full sugar.
+- Extra Large (32 oz): Can reach 650-800 calories with pearls and full sugar

 Example: Thai milk tea with pearls, condensed milk, and full sugar